 Action Research Project

 Each candidate in Clinical Practice must undertake an EdTPA during the Student Teaching Experience.
 The results must be presented in PowerPoint format to a public forum at the end of the experience.
 Candidates who do not meet the standards for the EdTPA will have their fnal Clinical Practice grade lowered one letter.

-The Head of Teacher Education at the University of Rio Grande recommends teacher candidates to the Ohio Board of Education for teacher licensure.
+The Licensure Agent at the University of Rio Grande recommends teacher candidates to the Ohio Board of Education for teacher licensure.
 The following standards must be met before application for teacher license is recommended:

-8. A report of a fingerprint check for criminal background check and FBI Check.
 No person may receive a teacher license who has been convicted of a felony.
-University of Rio Grande Bookstore has electronic fingerprinting that is available to students.
+University of Rio Grande Campus Bookstore has electronic fingerprinting available to students.

 Institutional Report Card: Title II

 In April of each year, the University of Rio Grande issues an Institutional Report on the Quality of Teacher Education beginning with the 2000-2001 academic year.
-This report contains both summary information and data concerning the Ohio Assessments for Educators (Pearson) tests passing rates of Teacher Education program completers of the previous academic year.
+This report contains both summary information and data concerning the Pearson test passing rates of Teacher Education program completers of the previous academic year.
 Both aggregate and individual test data are reported.
-The actual report may be located as an insert in the University of Rio Grande Catalog, and in other Teacher Education publications.
 The Institutional Report on the Quality of Teacher Education is a federal mandate under the Higher Education Act of 1998: Title II, Section 207, which requires public reporting on the success of institutions in preparing teachers and is available on the ODE website.